 Academic Mentors should initiate a meeting where there are unsatisfactory reports of mentee’s attendance or progress.

 Students may request a change of Academic Mentor on one occasion, stating the reason for such request.
-Any subsequent requests for a change of Academic Mentor will be subject to the discretion of the Head of College.
+Any subsequent requests for a change of Academic Mentor will be subject to the discretion of the Executive Dean.

 To attend Academic Mentor meetings, whether individual or group, and to inform their mentor, in advance, of any instances of unavoidable absence.